dyhes/zulip/docs/subsystems/dependencies.md

 # Provisioning and third-party dependencies

-Zulip is a large project, with well over 100 third-party dependencies, and managing them well is essential to the quality of the project.
-In this document, we discuss the various classes of dependencies that Zulip has, and how we manage them.
-Zulip's dependency management has some really nice properties:
+Aloha is a large project, with well over 100 third-party dependencies, and managing them well is essential to the quality of the project.
+In this document, we discuss the various classes of dependencies that Aloha has, and how we manage them.
+Aloha's dependency management has some really nice properties:

 - **Fast provisioning**.
-When switching to a different commit in the Zulip project with the same dependencies, it takes under 5 seconds to re-provision a working Zulip development environment after switching.
+When switching to a different commit in the Aloha project with the same dependencies, it takes under 5 seconds to re-provision a working Aloha development environment after switching.
 If there are new dependencies, one only needs to wait to download the new ones, not all the pre-existing dependencies.
 - **Consistent provisioning**.
-Every time a Zulip development or production environment is provisioned/installed, it should end up using the exactly correct versions of all major dependencies.
+Every time a Aloha development or production environment is provisioned/installed, it should end up using the exactly correct versions of all major dependencies.
 - **Low maintenance burden**.
 To the extent possible, we want to